fabioprev/DatasetOrganizer/README.md

 # Usage

+Before executing the program, you need to verify in the parameters.cfg the data set chosen.
+For now, the only supported data sets are ADNI and OASIS.
 In order to execute DatasetOrganizer you just need to type in to a terminal the following command:

   - cd bin
   - ./DatasetOrganizer -d \<directory-root\>